Study live cells using non-invasive & non-toxic methods

 Label-free metrics and their biological relevance

-To study cell populations to analyse overall growth, migration or colony formation the CytoSMART Omni can be considered.
+To study cell populations to analyze overall growth, migration, or colony formation the CytoSMART Omni can be considered.

-For a more detailed view on single cells behavior you can consider the CytoSMART Lux2
+For a more detailed view of single cells and their behavior, you can consider the CytoSMART Lux2.

-Furthermore, the ability to track single-cell behavior and morphology over time (not population averages) is a powerful tool to gain insight into cell-to-cell variability, within a population.
+Furthermore, the ability to track single-cell behavior and morphology over time (not population averages) is a powerful tool to gain insight into cell-to-cell variability within a population.
 This has implications for understanding responses to treatments or stimuli and therapeutic resistance.
-Fig. 4 and Fig. 5 highlight the morphology and dynamic behavior metrics respectively that can be extracted from single-cells using label-free imaging4,5,6.
+Figure 4 and Figure 5 highlight the morphology and dynamic behavior metrics, respectively, that can be extracted from single-cells using label-free imaging4,5,6.

-A recent study conducted by Caldon and Burgess5 is a good example of label-free morphology metrics being used to track the fate of single-cells in bright field (using 10-20X magnification) time-lapse videos.
-The authors were able to successfully track and quantify cell cycle length, cell fate and mitotic phenotypes (the protocol and software used are all open-source).
-The images in Fig. 6 show examples of the morphological features that they were able to identify and quantify from their time-lapse video.
+A recent study conducted by Caldon and Burgess5 is a good example of label-free morphology metrics being used to track the fate of single-cells in brightfield (using 10-20X magnification) time-lapse videos.
+The authors were able to successfully track and quantify cell cycle length, cell fate, and mitotic phenotypes (the protocol and software used are all open-source).
+The images in Figure 6 show examples of the morphological features that they were able to identify and quantify from their time-lapse video.
 A study by Kasprowicz et al. is an example of measuring cellular dynamics metrics to characterize single-cell cell behavior.
-This study highlights the power of tracking single-cells to analyse behaviour change compared to population averages6.
+This study highlights the power of tracking single-cells to analyze behavior change compared to population averages6.

 Live fluorescence microscopy has contributed significantly to our understanding of cell structure and function, processes and interactions and is a fundamental field in cell biology that will continue to advance.
 While there are drawbacks with using fluorescence dyes and tags, there are numerous experimental controls that can be used to help identify any confounding effects, but phototoxicity still remains a challenge for longer periods of imaging.